comegrant/dbt_docs_test/projects/preselector/README.md

 This contains all of the logic that computes the best recipes, how we load the data, and how we validate data.

 The second most important file is the `preselector/process_stream.py` which is the worker node that process every request in production.
-This will read from an Azure Servicebus, making it easy to compleate tasks async and meaks it easy to scale up processing power if needed.
+This will read from an Azure Servicebus, making it easy to complete tasks async and meaks it easy to scale up processing power if needed.

 ### Run the pre-selector
 Before you manage to get started you will need to set the following environment variables in a `.env` file.